SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/VS.rst

 VS License
 ----------

-The SeisComp3 VS modules are free and open source, and are part of the SeisComp3 distribution from Seattle v2013.200.
-They are distributed under the `'SED Public License for SeisComP3 Contributions' <http://www.seismo.ethz.ch/static/seiscomp_contrib/license.txt>`_.
+The SeisComP VS modules are free and open source, and are part of the SeisComP distribution from Seattle v2013.200.
+They are distributed under the `SED Public License for SeisComP Contributions`_.

 References